-Living an active life
+Living an active life - pet companionship at its best

 From their younger to more senior years, pets that are active need added nutrition to keep their body functioning at its best.
 Running, jumping, playing, or hunting requires energy, fully functioning joints, optimum muscle performance, cardiovascular stamina, a sharp mind and healthy paw pads – all physical attributes required for companion animals to have an optimum sense of well-being.